 Here turquoise waters, soft white sand, swaying palm trees, and limestone karts jutting out of the ocean await you.
 The scenery on Koh Poda is simply breathtaking, and you’d be doing yourself an injustice if you didn’t see it for yourself!

 Koh Poda is not very big, measuring only about 1 km in diameter.
 Therefore, you can literally walk around the whole island in a matter of minutes!
 The only downside of hanging out at this beach is that it’s easy to feel overwhelmed by the swarms of tourists.
 Thankfully, most people stick to the main area close to the restrooms and eateries.
 So if you can, try to wander away from the boat landing.
-You’re likely to find a patch of velvety soft sand all for yourself further afield!
+You’re likely to find a patch of velvety soft sand all to yourself further afield!

 The island is easily accessible by long-tail boat or on a Krabi 4 islands day tour from Krabi Town, Ao Nang, or Railay.
 But if you want to have this paradise all to yourself, book yourself into the Poda Island Resort.
 It’s a no-frills joint, but you’ll get to spend a night in tropical bliss!